 The Department of Land and Natural Resources (DLNR), Division of Forestry and Wildlife (DOFAW) is seeking responsible provider(s) for two U.S. Department of Agriculture (USDA) Forest Service competitive grants: Wildland Urban Interface and Landscape Scale Restoration grants.
 Wildland Urban Interface (WUI) grants provide funds to mitigate risk from wildland fire.
-Funds are awarded through a competitive process with emphasis on hazard fuel reduction, information and education, assessment and planning, and monitoring through community and landowner action.
-Landscape Restoration Scale (LSR) grants fund projects that focus on priority landscapes and/or issues identified in the respective State's Forest Action Plan, encompass a diversity of ownerships, and are the appropriate scale to address the restoration objectives identified in the project.
+Funds are awarded through a competitive process with emphasis on hazard fuel reduction, information and education, assessment, and planning, and monitoring through community and landowner action.
+Landscape Restoration Scale (LSR) grants are intended to support high impact projects that promote collaborative, science-based restoration of priority forest landscapes, leverage public and private resources, and advance priorities identified in a State Forest Action Plan or other restoration strategy.